Deep Regional Hyperthermia

-Track up to 8 independent temperature probes (31 sensor locations per probe) for accurate thermal dosing.
+Track up to 8 independent temperature probes for accurate thermal dosing.
 Motorized system allows for superior zone mapping.
-An integrated thermal well ensures easy and accurate temperature calibration.
+An integrated thermal well ensures easy and accurate temperature calibration of the temperature probes.

 Hydraulic patient sling allows for the centering of the patient in the applicator.

 Positioning and Adjustment

 The Sigma Eye is an annular phased array applicator with 24 radiating dipoles, and a bolus membrane.
 The treatment zone in Sigma Eye can be moved electronically in the X, Y and Z axis.